Did you know?

 If you have no principal beneficiary at the time of your death, the commuted value of your pension entitlement will be paid to your estate.

-What if my principal beneficiary dies leaving dependent children?
+What if my principal beneficiary dies leaving surviving children?

 Upon the death of a principal beneficiary who is receiving a survivor benefit, the benefit will continue to be paid to (or for the benefit of) surviving children: